Hadi-Tavana/Multisite-AD-Lab/README.md

 ![ospf-show](images/005-ospf-nei.png)

+Another important configuration is Network Address Translation (NAT) for the end-hosts in each site to have internet access.
+Follow below commands to configure NAT in each router:

 ## 🔧 Step-by-Step Setup
 2. Splunk Enterprise Setup:
    First downlaod splunk enterprise and ubentu server.
 I will host splunk enterprise on uebntu server.